 Details on Submitting Proposals

 Before submitting a proposal, read further detail on Proposing Experiential Learning Opportunities[pdf].
+Please note that if you are a faculty member leading a study abroad for-credit program, your study abroad course already has ELO approval through the Study Abroad Office.
 When you have coordinated within your unit and have support materials ready to attach, login and then click on the “create new proposal” button to get started.

-Contact Lara Ducate, Executive Director, USC Connect for further information.
+Contact Lara Ducate, Faculty Executive Director of CIEL for further information.